chamilo/chamilo-lms/README.txt

-for more information open documentation/index.html in your favorite browser or less favorite browser.
+For more information on Chamilo, open documentation/index.html in this directory with a web browser.